kenXengineering/scoop-bucket/README.md

-# homebrew-tap
+# Scoop bucket

-A selection of homebrew taps for things I wrote or updated
+A selection of Scoop buckets for things I wrote or updated